nickmath29/AI-Chess/README.md

 # AI-Chess
-Creating a Python program for the game chess.
-There is an AI version and a Player vs Player version.
-I Implemented an algorithm that allows the AI to determine what the best move will be based on the User's moves.
+## Creating a Python program for the game chess.

+* There will be an AI version and a Player vs Player version.
+* AI mode currently in progress